Should the Bullion Industry Embrace or Dismiss Blockchain Technology and Cryptocurrencies?

 Bullion Applications: Retail

-The holy grail is a gold backed token:
+The holy grail is gold bullion-backed token:

 - Makes the gold market accessible.